Easy Baileys Bounty Bars, Low Carb (and here to stay)

 Carbs in Dark Chocolate

-I’ve tried several brands of chocolate to coat the coconut filling and found that the net carbs for each bar vary depending on which chocolate bar I use.
+I’ve tried several brands of chocolate to coat the coconut filling and found that the net carbs for each bar vary depending on the type of chocolate I use.
 I always look for brands with high fibre content to keep the net carbs low.

 Choosing the right chocolate can make a difference in taste and net carbs.
 My preferred chocolate is melted Dark Chocolate with 85% cocoa, even though it is sweetened with regular sugar.
 Here is a breakdown of some chocolate brands I used to test this recipe.